michaelkirk/georust_book/src/join-the-party.md

   }
 }

-assert_eq!(water_fountains_in_parks, 1000);
+todo!("There are probably more than 1000 parks with water fountains.") assert_eq!(water_fountains_in_parks, 1000);
 ```

+## Thirst for Knowledge

 In the above example, we simple filtered out the parks that didn't have a water fountain.
 Often you'll want to do something more complex - commonly you'll want to take some attributes from one data source and combine it with those from another data source, based on their spatial relation.
 We'll work on that next.